ceph/ceph/doc/glossary.rst

 		Controlled Replication Under Scalable Hashing.
 It is the algorithm Ceph uses to compute object storage locations.

-	ruleset
+	CRUSH rule
-		A set of CRUSH data placement rules that applies to a particular pool(s).
+		The CRUSH data placement rule that applies to a particular pool(s).

 	Pool
 	Pools